msamatas/msamatas.github.io/_posts/2019-08-31-john-carmack-and-magic-constants.md

 tags: [programming]
 ---

 John Carmack did Joe Rogan's podcast this week.
-To accompany the link to the video, I take the opportunity to highlight the most famous magic number ever created.
+To accompany the link to the interview, I take the opportunity to highlight the most famous magic number ever created.

 <!--more-->